xwang0176/obsidian-agent-context/README.md

 The goal is simple: **less blind reading, better context selection, and lower token waste when you later use an AI agent.**

+Use this Python version if you want to index a general local folder, such as a code repository, research folder, data project, or mixed document directory.
+See [Agent Context Indexer](https://github.com/xwang0176/agent-context-indexer).

+Use the Obsidian plugin if your content lives mainly in Obsidian and you want commands inside the Obsidian UI.

 ## Why it is low-risk to try

 Generating the index itself costs almost nothing.